ScratchAddons/website-v2/content/docs/getting-started/installing.md

 ## About GitHub releases

-[The releases page](https://github.com/ScratchAddons/ScratchAddons/releases) contains the code and installation files for all released versions of Scratch Addons, as well as a mirror of the store builds.
+[The releases page](https://github.com/ScratchAddons/ScratchAddons/releases) contains the code for all released versions of Scratch Addons, as well as a mirror of the store builds.

 ## From source